Linux containers on Android.

 How much storage does it use?

-The APK is ~200 MB (QEMU + kernel + initramfs + fonts).
-On first launch you choose a VM disk size between 2 GB and 64 GB — this is a sparse storage.img that only grows as you pull images and install packages.
+The APK is ~200 MB (QEMU + kernel + initramfs + Alpine squashfs + fonts).
+On first launch you choose a VM disk size between 2 GB and 64 GB; this is a sparse storage.img that only grows as you pull images and install packages.

 Can I connect from my laptop over SSH?

 Yes.
-Dropbear SSH runs on port 9922 by default (configurable in Settings).
-As long as your laptop and phone are on the same network, ssh root@<phone-ip> -p 9922 gives you a remote shell — useful for VS Code Remote or any SSH client.
+Turn SSH on in the setup wizard or later in Settings, and Dropbear is reachable on host port 9922 (it forwards to the guest's port 22; an unprivileged Android app can't bind ports below 1024, which is why it's 9922 and not 22).
+As long as your laptop and phone are on the same network, ssh root@<phone-ip> -p 9922 gives you a remote shell.
+Useful for VS Code Remote or any SSH client.